• Skip to primary navigation

 Nan Hughes Poole is an acclaimed mezzo-soprano, and a passionate advocate for education, arts and Banff heritage.
 She received a 2019 Woman of Distinction Award from the YMCA in recognition of her significant volunteer work in the Bow Valley.
 Nan contributed to the Banff Community Christmas Concert for over 20 years as a performer, coach and volunteer organizer.
 She supports Banff Community High School in two areas: as a voice coach and mentor for the drama department, and as the administrator for the annual Eleanor Luxton Creative Writing contest.
 Nan has served on the Board of artsPlace and is a Founding Director of Bowstrings Heritage Foundation.

-Peter and Nan Poole.
+Top: Peter and Nan Poole.
 Photo by Scott Rowed.
+Bottom: Nan and Peter celebrating the completion of Rutherford Cottage’s restoration.
+Photo by Denise Wheelhouse.

 Stay Up To Date